It’s no secret that Toronto is filled with amazing street art, graffiti, and murals.

 8. Calii Love murals

-Looking to spread a little more positivity on your Instagram feed?
+Looking to spread a little more light and positivity on your Instagram feed?

 These pastel Calii Love murals by Sarah Skrlj should totally be on your list.